mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

   - between 77% and 88%, PRs above 1% weight
   - above 88%, PRs above 5% weight
 - vote signature is verified
-- republish a newly seen vote if the node itself is not a rep with > 0.05% voting weight
+- broadcast a newly seen vote if the node itself is not a rep with > 0.05% voting weight
   - fanout to random peers (0.5 \* sqrt(peers))
 - votes for inactive elections are added to an inactive vote cache (see [vote hinting](#vote-hinting))